| bail bonds, bail bond

 to secure the defendants appearance in court, he/she faces no personal economic

 hardship from the conscious decision not to appear in court.
+Release on Citation (Cite Out): This

 procedure involves the issuance of a citation by the arresting officer to the arrestee,